AAMFT is proud to welcome our 2014 keynote speakers.

 people to discover their dream career.

-She is dedicated to understanding the power that environment and family organization can have on overall emotional well-being!
+Dr. Gordon is dedicated to understanding the power that environment and family organization can have on overall emotional well-being.

 : Steve de Shazer and Insoo Kim Berg: Storied Reflections about Genuine Pioneers

 Michele Weiner-Davis, MSW is the Founder of The Divorce Busting Center in Boulder, Colorado and Woodstock, Illinois.
 She is an internationally renowned relationship expert, best-selling author of seven books, psychotherapist, and speaker.
 Her website, www.divorcebusting.com attracts thousands of visitors each day.